keisuke-umezawa/pandoc_resume/markdown/resume.md

 Profile Summary
 ---------------

-I am a machine learning engineering manager who has a wide variety of experiences such as ad matching, recommendations, financial market forecasts, customer attribute prediction, chatbots, user and content moderations, etc. I have experienced management of projects and leading teams for ML in addition to hands-on experience in ML modeling, backend system design, and development.
+I am a machine learning engineering manager who has a wide variety of experiences such as ad matching, recommendations, financial market forecasts, customer attribute prediction, chatbots, user and content moderations, etc. I have experienced management of projects and leading teams for ML projects in addition to hands-on experience in ML modeling, backend system design, and development.
 Nowadays, I also contribute to the management of strategy and organization for the customer support platform division to maximize the outcome and be accountable for the company.

 Work Experience
 ---------------

+2022.6-(Current)
+:   **Head of Engineering, Trust & Safety**: Mercari, Inc, Japan

+* Creating a new organization from scrach

+* Organization management such as team forming, budget planning, etc.

+* Strategy manegement such as anual planning, quarterly planning, etc.

 2022.1-(Current)
 :   **Head of Engineering, Customer Service Platform**: Mercari, Inc, Japan